nhollingsworth09/python-scrapy-playbook/02_scrapy_selenium/README.md

 For years, Selenium was the most popular headless browser for web scraping (especially in Python), however, since the launch of Puppeteer and Playwright it has begun to fall out of favour.

-To use Selenium in your Scrapy spiders you can use the Python Selenium library directly or else use [scrapy-selenium](https://github.com/clemfromspace/scrapy-selenium).

-The first option of importing Selenium into your Scrapy spider works but isn't the cleanest implementation.

-As a result, scrapy-selenium which was a Playwright style integration with Scrapy, making it much easier to use.

-**Note**: However, scrapy-selenium hasn't been maintained in over 2 years.

-Getting setup with Scrapy Selenium can be easy, but also a bit tricky as you need to install and configure a browser driver for **scrapy-selenium** to use.

-## 1. Install Scrapy Selenium
+## 1. Install Selenium
 To get started we first need to install scrapy-selenium by running the following command:

 ```
-pip install scrapy-selenium
+pip install selenium
 ```

 **Note**: You should use Python Version 3.6 or greater.
 You also need one of the Selenium compatible browsers.

 ## 2. Install ChromeDriver
-To use scrapy-selenium you first need to have installed a Selenium compatible browser.
+To use selenium you first need to have installed a Selenium compatible browser.

 In this guide, we're going to use ChromeDiver which you can download from [here](https://chromedriver.chromium.org/downloads).